-The best type of fuel for your gas-powered Honda lawn mower is an unleaded gasoline.
-It should have a minimum octane rating of 87 which can be found in most unleaded gasolines at your fuel station.
+The best type of fuel for your gas-powered Honda lawn mower is unleaded gasoline.
+It should have a minimum octane rating of 87 which can be found in most unleaded gasoline at your fuel station.

 Choosing Gas for Your Honda Lawn Mower

-Not only is it necessary to purchase the right kind of fuel, you need to care for it properly to extend the life of your Honda mower and ensure it runs smoothly.
+Not only is it necessary to purchase the right kind of fuel, but you also need to care for it properly to extend the life of your Honda mower and ensure it runs smoothly.

 Buy Fresh Gas for Your Honda Mower